globus-gladier/gladier-client-template/README.md

 At this point.
 You have the tools to create 1-step flows.
 We suggest you play with the examples and create your own python functions.
 Some ideas:

-* Create your own funcx endpoint and try executing functions at your own machine.
+* Create your own Globus Compute endpoint and try executing functions at your own machine.
 One simple way to see where is being executed is to create a file at your desktop.
 * Now try transfering this file into our remote server
 * And retrieving the information of this file and adding to your search index.
 * Try downloading the file from the globusApp